 - What month is best to see the Northern Lights?

-- Best time of day to see the Northern Lights
+- What is the best time of the day to see the Northern Lights?

 - How long do the Northern Lights last?

-- Is 2020 a good year to see the Northern Lights?
+- Is this a good year to see the Northern Lights?

 - Northern Lights forecast